Rossen Milanov, Music Director

 School Requirements

-Final student counts and full payments are due to the Columbus Symphony by Friday, February 3, 2026.
+Final student counts and full payments are due to the Columbus Symphony 14 days before the concert.

 AT YOUR SCHOOL

-*Our In-School Pop-Up Concerts are FREE to all schools and are subject to availability throughout the season. **
+*Our In School Concerts are FREE to all schools and are subject to availability throughout the season. **

 Featured repertoire includes: